Find a research study

 Ask your healthcare team about taking part in research

-Learn about research that is happening in the UK today.
-Participating in research can help us understand more about PF and find better, more effective treatments.
-You may be able to take part – search for recruiting studies.
+Explore the Study Finder to learn about research that is happening in the UK today.
+You may be able to take part.

 Are you a researcher currently recruiting participants in the UK?
 If you would like your study included on this page, please complete this online form.